Quill-Learning/AgenticAI-and-Fabric/LabDemo002-Refined.md

 **⚠️ Note to students:** This task is performed by the **instructor** as a demonstration. **You will not create the agent yourself.** Instead, pay attention to how it’s set up, because you’ll use the provided agent details in later tasks.
 The instructor will provide you with any information you need (like an agent name, an ID, or an endpoint to call) after this demo.

-**Why this step is important:** We want an AI agent that can answer questions about our data.
+**Why?** We want an AI agent that can answer questions about our data.
 Microsoft Foundry is a platform where we can create such an agent backed by a large language model (LLM) (e.g., GPT-4).
 We will configure the agent with:

 *   A *purpose/role* (to assist with sales data questions).
 *   Access to a *tool* that lets it query the Fabric data (the GraphQL endpoint or Data Agent).